zach2039/vs-warmarmor/README.md

 --------

 - [Warm Gambeson](https://mods.vintagestory.at/warmgambeson)
   - Adds warmth to gambeson armor.
-Thanks to Nico_Nico_Nyx for this mod, and including how to port WarmArmor to content-only.
+Thanks to Nico_Nico_Nyx for this mod and sharing knowledge on how to port WarmArmor to a content-only mod.
 If you want a more balanced approach to armor, with only gambesons providing warmth, check this mod out.